CSCfi/csc-user-guide/docs/apps/pannzer.md

 a-flip annotations.html
 ```
 You can use the link provided by _a-filp_ to study the resoults with your browser.

+Note that in Puhti you shouls always use runsanspanz.py with option `-R` that send the
+analysis job to the annotation sever maintained by Holm group.
+Thus the job does not use
+the resopuces of Puhti and it can be run as an intercative job in a login node.

 For more information run command:
 ```text